-Using candles safely in your home is incredibly important because fire can be deadly.
-Burning an open flame indoors should be taken seriously at all times to keep yourself, your family and your property safe.
+Using candles safely in your home is incredibly important.
+Burning an open flame indoors should be taken seriously at all times to keep yourself, your family and your property safe – fire can be deadly.
 Please read this guide thoroughly before lighting your new scented candle inside your home.

 Candle safety should be taken seriously at all times.

-Never burn a candle on or near anything that can catch fire…
+- Never burn a candle on or near anything that might catch fire.

 Make sure that there is nothing flammable in the vicinity of your scented candle.
 Keep burning candles away from furniture, curtains and drapes, bedding, carpets, books, paper, flammable decorations, clothing, hair etc.